cepix1234/sportRadar-code-excercise/README.md

 1. 1 team can only attend 1 match at a time.
 2. Match start will be when a match is added to the score board (not when the match started in the past).

+## Additional prerequisites

+1. When providing summary if two matches have the same score and the same time of start order by home team names.
+2. The implementation does not specify the use of the library so we can expect malformed inputs.

 ## Score Board

 ### interface: